 If you’re not confident how to do this, please refer to Part 1, the basics

 Make sure the Variables and Call stack sections are both open in the debug sidebar.
-We'll focus on the local variable name for now, which is undefined:
+We’ll focus on the local variable name

-Let's step over the next line (F10) and observe the return value of getGreeting:
+Let’s step over the next line (F10

 If you need a quick overview of step over, step into and step out, read Part 2, Navigating with steps

-Ok, no surprises here: if the name is undefined, the greeting will say Hello, undefined!.
+Ok, no surprises here: if the name

 Rewind

-Let's re-run this function, this time with a different name.
-We don't need to fire off another request - we can restart the last stack frame:
+.
+We don’t need to fire off another request - we can restart the last stack frame:

-And we're back at the beginning of the getGreeting function 👌
+And we’re back at the beginning of the getGreeting

-Let's now try what would happen if the name was null?
-We can edit the local variable to fund out:
+Let’s now try what would happen if the name was null

 We can try to set a string value - mind the quotes around the value: